Gokhale Institute of Politics and Economics

-Gokhale Institute of Politics and Economics (GIPE), commonly known as Gokhale Institute, is one of the oldest research and training institutes in economics in India.
+Gokhale Institute of Politics and Economics (GIPE), commonly known as Gokhale Institute, is an Indian economics research and training institute located in Pune.
+It is one of the oldest of its kind in India.

 History

 The institute was founded on 6 June 1930 by R. R. Kale as a centre for research and higher learning in economics.
 The institute was founded with an endowment offered to the Servants of India Society by Shri R R Kale.
 The Servants of India Society, a registered body founded by the nationalist leader Gopal Krishna Gokhale, are the trustees of the institute.
 The institute is registered under the Societies Registration Act, 1860, and the Bombay Public Trusts Act, 1950.

 The institute was set up with an objective to conduct research on the economic and political problems of India and to train research workers in these disciplines.
 D. R. Gadgil was the first director of the institute.
 It was named a deemed university in 1993.